-- the active recruiting of new sales representatives, our sales force is able to continually access an expanding base of prospective clients without engaging costly media channels. - Motivational culture: In addition to the motivation for our sales representatives to achieve financial success, we seek to create a culture that inspires and rewards our sales representatives for their personal successes and those of their sales organizations through sales force recognition events and contests.
-We also use Intranet-streamed broadcasts and local, regional and national meetings to inform and teach our sales representatives, as well as facilitate camaraderie and the exchange of ideas across the sales force organization.
-These initiatives encourage and empower our sales representatives to develop their own successful sales organizations. - Inclusive culture: Building and maintaining an ethnically and demographically diverse sales force is important to us, as we believe our sales force reflects the middle market communities we serve.
-As the communities we serve become more diverse, our sales force does as well.
+- the active recruiting of new sales representatives, the sales force is able to continually access an expanding base of prospective clients without engaging costly media channels. - Motivational culture: In addition to the motivation for sales representatives to achieve financial success, we seek to create a culture that inspires and rewards sales representatives for their personal successes and those of their sales organizations through sales force recognition events and contests.
+We also use Intranet-streamed broadcasts and local, regional and national meetings to inform and teach sales representatives, as well as facilitate camaraderie and the exchange of ideas across the sales force.
+These initiatives encourage and empower sales representatives to develop their own successful sales organizations. - Inclusive culture: Building and maintaining an ethnically and demographically diverse sales force is important to us, as we believe the sales force reflects the middle market communities we serve.
+As the communities we serve become more diverse, the sales force does as well.

-Structure and Scalability of Our Sales Force
+Structure and Scalability of the Sales Force

 New sales representatives are recruited by existing sales representatives.
-When these new recruits join our sales force, they become part of the sales organization of the sales representative who recruited them as well as the sales organizations to which the recruiting sales representative belongs.
-We encourage our sales representatives to bring in new recruits to build their own sales organizations, enabling them to earn commissions on sales made by members of their sales organizations.
+When these new recruits become sales representatives, they become part of the sales organization of the sales representative who recruited them as well as the sales organizations to which the recruiting sales representative belongs.
+We encourage sales representatives to bring in new recruits to build their own sales organizations, enabling them to earn commissions on sales made by members of their sales organizations.

 RVPs establish and maintain their own offices, which we refer to as field offices.
-Additionally, they are responsible for funding the costs of their administrative staff, marketing materials, travel, and training and certain recognition events for the sales representatives in their respective sales organizations.
-Field offices provide a location for our representatives to conduct recruiting meetings, training events and sales-related meetings, disseminate our Intranet-streamed broadcasts, conduct compliance functions, and house field office business records.
+Additionally, they are responsible for funding the costs of their administrative staff, marketing materials, travel, training and certain recognition events for the sales representatives in their respective sales organizations.
+Field offices provide a location for sales representatives to conduct recruiting meetings, training events and sales-related meetings, disseminate our Intranet-streamed broadcasts, conduct compliance functions, and house field office business records.
 Some business locations house more than one field office.
-At December 31, 2017, approximately 5,000 field offices in approximately 2,860 locations were managed by sales representatives that served as full-time RVPs.
+At December 31, 2018, approximately 5,200 field offices in 2,917 locations were managed by sales representatives that served as RVPs.

-RVPs play a major role in training, motivating and monitoring their sales representatives.
+RVPs play a major role in training, motivating and monitoring their sales force organization.
 Because the sales representative's compensation grows with the productivity of his or her sales organization, our distribution model provides financial rewards to sales representatives who successfully develop, support and monitor productive sales representatives.
 In addition to our commission structure, we offer the Primerica Ownership Program.
 This program provides qualifying RVPs a contractual right, upon meeting certain criteria, to transfer their Primerica businesses to another RVP or a qualifying family member at such time as they desire.
-Furthermore, we have developed proprietary tools and technology to enable our RVPs to reduce the time spent on administrative responsibilities associated with their sales organizations so they can devote more time to the sales, recruiting and training activities that drive our growth.
-We believe that our tools and technology, coupled with our sales compensation programs, further incentivize our sales representatives to become RVPs.
+Furthermore, we have developed proprietary tools and technology to enable RVPs to reduce the time spent on administrative responsibilities associated with their sales organizations so they can devote more time to the sales, recruiting and training activities that drive our growth.
+We believe that our tools and technology, coupled with our sales compensation programs, further incentivize sales representatives to become RVPs.

-Both the structure of our sales force and the capacity of our support capabilities provide us with a high degree of scalability as we grow our business.
+Both the structure of the sales force and the capacity of our support capabilities provide us with a high degree of scalability as we grow our business.
 Our support systems and technology are capable of supporting a large sales force and a high volume of transactions.
-In addition, by sharing training and compliance activities with our RVPs, we are able to grow without incurring proportionate overhead expenses.
+In addition, by sharing training and compliance activities with RVPs, we are able to grow without incurring proportionate overhead expenses.